liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 you look at it as a whole, I think the central administration of the kingdom would have a different opinion.\]

-Musica: \[This kind of behavior is meaningless.
-So, do you Misses want to persuade us?\]
+Musica: \[This kinda behavior is meaningless.
+So, do you Misses wanna persuade us?\]

 Petra: \[If you can be persuaded.\]